⚓ Seafaring¶

 All they know is that Lehi is being led to a promised land.
 I'll assume that in 600 BC, Jaffa (the location of modern-day Tel Aviv) had enough local renown for Lehi to at least know that it's a coastal settlement.
 Since Lehi isn't told at the outset to travel northwest, I imagine that the family expected that the promised land wouldn't require seafaring, but that they could simply walk to it provided they had divine guidance.
 Traveling by foot to Jaffa from Jerusalem would be around 16 hours of walking; I wouldn't expect to do that in one day with a caravan, but I imagine it could be done in under one week.

 Fast forward several years, they get to a land which is not the promised land, and they call it Bountiful "because of its much fruit and also wild honey; and all these things were prepared of the Lord that we might not perish."
-Verses 7-8: After being in Bountiful for several days, Nephi is told to build a ship.
+After being in Bountiful for several days, Nephi is told to build a ship.
 Verse 9 is important:

 9 And I said: Lord, whither shall I go that I may find ore to molten, that I may make tools to construct the ship after the manner which thou hast shown unto me?